Liam Harrison (kickboxer): Career

+ONE Championship

-In 2018, Harrison inked a non-exclusive deal with ONE Championship to compete in ONE Super Series Muay Thai.
+In 2018, Harrison linked a non-exclusive deal with ONE Championship to compete in ONE Super Series Muay Thai.
 He lost his first two bouts to Petchmorakot Petchyindee Academy at ONE: Destiny of Champions and Rodlek at ONE: Legendary Quest, but won by first-round KO in his third bout with the organization at ONE: A New Tomorrow against Mohammed Bin Mahmoud.

-Harrison was scheduled to face the former Lumpinee Boxing Stadium champion Muangthai P.K.
-Saenchaimuaythaigym at ONE 156 on 22 April 2022.
+Harrison faced Muangthai P.K.Saenchai at ONE 156 on 22 April 2022.
 He won the fight by a first-round technical knockout.
 Harrison was awarded a $100,000 bonus for winning the fight.

 Harrison faced Nong-O Gaiyanghadao for the ONE Bantamweight Muay Thai World Championship at ONE on Prime Video 1 on 27 August 2022.
 He lost the bout in the first round after being unable to continue due to leg kicks.

-Harrison was scheduled to face Pongsiri P.K.Saenchaimuaythaigym on January 14, 2023, at ONE Fight Night 6.
+Harrison was scheduled to face Pongsiri P.K.Saenchai on 14 January 2023, at ONE Fight Night 6.
 However, Harrison withdrew from the event due to injuries and requiring surgery.
 As a result, the bout was scrapped.

-Harrison was scheduled to fight former unified multiple division champion Floyd Mayweather Jr. in a exhibition bout, but pulled out.
+Harrison was scheduled to fight former unified multiple division champion Floyd Mayweather Jr. in an exhibition bout, but pulled out.

+After a 16-month and 14-day hiatus due to injury, Harrison was scheduled to face John Lineker on 13 January 2024, at ONE Fight Night 18.
+However, Harrison suffered a knee injury and the bout was scrapped.

+Harrison was scheduled to face Katsuki Kitano on 8 June 2024, at ONE 167.
+However, the bout was removed from the event after both fighters missed weight.

+Harrison faced Saeksan Or.
+Kwanmuang on 6 September 2024, at ONE 168.
+He lost the bout via technical knockout after being knocked down three times, and appeared to be retiring after the bout by laying his gloves on the canvas.

+Harrison returned from retirement against Isaac Araya for the WBC Muay Thai Diamond title on 8 March 2025, at Hitman Fight League 7.
+He won the title via technical knockout in round three.

+Harrison is scheduled to face Soe Lin Oo on 1 August 2025, at ONE 173.
+In 2019, Harrison said that he would fight anyone under Lethwei rules.
+Which prompted Lethwei world champion Dave Leduc to offer $10,000 USD to a charity in Myanmar if Harrison would to fight Soe Lin Oo in a Lethwei fight at World Lethwei Championship, but the fight never materialized.